Environmental Projects for Teens and Classrooms

 Have students write down all the appliances and light bulbs in their homes.
 If all the lights stay on for four hours daily, how much energy does their house use?
 How much energy could they save by changing to better appliances?

-You can help younger students see how much energy home appliances use, making the project easier for them.
+You can help younger students understand the amount of energy home appliances consume, making the project easier for them.
 For older students, you can teach them to use a watt meter.
-Then, they can measure how much energy they use.
+Then, they can measure the amount of energy they use.

 Environmental Classroom Projects: Local business energy audit